How to Build a Planned Giving Program Before the Baby Boom Bequests Pass You By

 Tracking Planned Giving Intentions in Your CRM

 A planned gift commitment is not a realized gift.
-It is a relationship signal, and it demands a different kind of data management than your typical donation record.
+It is a relationship signal, and it demands a different kind of tracking than your typical donation record.

-Most development professionals recommend against mixing planned gift intentions with your active pipeline forecasts.
-Because bequest intentions are non-binding and the disbursement date is unknown, folding them into revenue projections creates noise and can lead to uncomfortable tracking of donor life expectancy.
-The cleaner approach is to create separate fields or tags within your CRM specifically for planned giving status.
+Most development professionals recommend against mixing planned gift intentions with your active database.
+Because bequest intentions are non-binding and the disbursement date is unknown, folding them into revenue projections creates confusion and uncertainty.
+It’s better to create seperate custom fields, tags or keywords within your CRM to note a planned giving status.

-The most useful tracking categories include whether a donor has disclosed a bequest intention, what stage they are in the cultivation or stewardship process, and when your last personal outreach occurred.
-GivingDocs recommends tagging contacts with designations like “legacy society member,” “bequest intention,” and “moves management stage”so that reporting can isolate planned giving engagement and reveal what communications are actually moving donors forward.
+The most useful categories to track include if a donor has shared bequest information, where they are in the giving cycle, and when you last contacted them.
+GivingDocs recommends tagging contacts with designations like “legacy society member,” “bequest intention,” and “moves management stage”so that reporting reflects what communication is helping and moving these conversations forward.

-One behavioral marker worth flagging in your system: donors with seven or more consecutive years of giving have a significantly higher propensity to make a planned gift.
-NonProfit PRO’s reporting on legacy society building suggests prioritizing this cohort for legacy conversations before any broader outreach, because depth of relationship predicts intent far better than gift size.
+One search to run in your database is to look for donors who have given more than seven or more consecutive years.
+These supporters are more likely to make a planned gift.
+NonProfit PRO’s reporting on legacy society building suggests prioritizing these donors for legacy conversations before any broader outreach.
+Like all other fundraising, the depth of relationship predicts intent better than gift size, and these donors should be approached personally through a visit or phone call.

 Building a Sustainable Planned Giving Program on a Budget

-The good news for organizations without a major gifts team or a six-figure development budget is that a basic planned giving program can be launched for under $5,000.
-The foundational elements are simpler than most development staff expect.
+The good news for organizations without a major gifts program is a basic planned giving campaign can be launched for under $5,000.
+It’s easier than most development staff anticipate!

 • Start with bequests.
 Nine out of ten planned gifts are simple bequests.
-The vehicle requires no complex legal infrastructure on your end.
-A donor simply names your organization as a beneficiary in their will.
+The vehicle requires no complex legal activity on your end.
+A donor names your organization as a beneficiary in their will.
 That is the ask, and it is genuinely accessible to donors at any income level.

 • Create a legacy society.
-According to the Nonprofit Learning Lab, you can launch one when you have as few as four to six identified planned giving donors.
+According to the Nonprofit Learning Lab, you can launch a planned giving society with as few as four to six planned giving donors.
 Give the society a name.
 Create a simple recognition page on your website.
 Share donor stories with their permission.
-The social proof function of a legacy society matters as much as the recognition function.

 • Add a planned giving page to your website.
 Include sample bequest language, a one-paragraph explanation of what a bequest is, and a clear contact for interested donors.
-Internal links throughout your site that point to this page ensure donors who are browsing can find the information without a conversation having to initiate it.
+Add links throughout your site that point to this page to ensure donors can find the information without a conversation having to initiate it.

 • Partner for complexity.
 For donors interested in charitable gift annuities, charitable remainder trusts, or other complex vehicles, a relationship with your local community foundation gives you a referral path without requiring in-house legal expertise.